We offer a variety of classes for each age level from 12-months old through Kindergarten as well as afternoon enrichment programs.

 Pre-Kindergarten, Monday-Friday, 9 a.m.-12 p.m.

-Extended Pre-Kindergarten has the same morning curriculum as Pre-Kindergarten.
-Science, technology, drama, and French skills are introduced and expanded upon during the three afternoons.
+The Extended Pre-Kindergarten program has the same morning curriculum as Pre-Kindergarten.
+Science, technology, drama, and foreign language skills are introduced and expanded upon during the three afternoons.

 Extended Pre-Kindergarten, Monday & Friday, 9 a.m.-12 p.m.

 Tuesday-Thursday, 9 a.m.-3 p.m.

 The Kindergarten curriculum emphasizes reading readiness, phonics, and mathematics in preparation for a pre-first or first grade experience.
 Academics and a sense of order blend with spontaneity, creativity, and fun.
 Classroom activities foster a love of learning, while at the same time provide fundamental building blocks for future learning.
 Emphasis continues to be placed on cooperative and dramatic play as this encourages the development of the imagination and ultimately greater flexibility in thinking and coping skills.

 "Good Shepherd School has been an important part of my family's life for the past 9 years.
 All three of my children have benefited from the nurturing, supportive environment - and they thrived as a result.
 Trevor, Emma and Drew established a true love of learning while at GSS and they were more than prepared when it was time to move on to elementary school.
 The teachers and staff are incredible and make the school a truly special place - not just for the kids, but for the parents too." – Karin L.